 The FWP commission was directed by the 2021 Montana legislature (SB 314) to reduce wolf populations to a sustainable level that is not less than the number needed to support 15 breeding pairs.
 The legislation emphasized and expanded the commission's authority to implement additional hunting and trapping regulations to accomplish this, including extended seasons, increased bag limits, and expanded hunting and trapping options such as snares, night-hunting, and the use of bait.
-To support the commission's decision-making process, FWP Wildlife Research & Technical Services Bureau was asked to provide projections of the impacts of 5 human-caused mortality scenarios (annual totals of 342, 513, 563, 663, and 763) on wolf population sizes.
-These human-caused mortality scenarios represent the recent 10-year annual mean of 63 depredation removals added to public harvest levels of 279 (the recent 5-year mean public harvest), 450, 500, 600, and 700.
-The latter 4 projected harvest levels represented increases from the recent 5-year mean public harvest of 279, consistent with the intent to reduce the statewide wolf population size.
-For example, a public harvest of 450 would be 151 more wolves than the 2021 license year and 171 more than the 2017-2021 average (when estimated wolf populations remained relatively stable).
+To support the commission's decision-making process, FWP Wildlife Research & Technical Services Bureau made projections of the impacts of 5 human-caused mortality scenarios (annual totals of 338, 507, 557, 657, and 757) on wolf population sizes.
+These human-caused mortality scenarios represent the recent 10year annual mean of 57 depredation removals added to public harvest levels of 281 (the recent 5-year mean public harvest), 450, 500, 600, and 700.
+The latter 4 projected harvest levels represented increases from the recent 5-year mean public harvest of 281, consistent with the intent to reduce the statewide wolf population size.
+For example, a public harvest of 450 would be 202 more wolves than the 2022 license year and 169 more than the 2018-2022 average.
 The simulation scenarios are therefore intended to represent a range of elevated public harvest levels that may be possible with the liberalized regulations.
-In each simulation scenario, total human-caused mortalities were held constant each future year.
-Projections were generated with simulations from a population growth model that used past estimates of statewide wolf population size and an index of human-caused mortality rate (harvest and depredation removals during Jan 1-Dec 31 year t / population estimate for Dec year t-1) to forecast population sizes 5 years into the future.
+In each simulation scenario, we held total human-caused mortalities constant each future year.
+We generated projections with simulations from a population growth model that used past estimates of statewide wolf population size and an index of human-caused mortality rate (harvest and depredation removals during Jan 1-Dec 31 year t / population estimate for Dec year t-1) to forecast population sizes 5 years into the future.
 This human-caused mortality rate is an index to facilitate forecasting based on the empirical relationship with estimated growth rates.
-Results indicate that when combined with the 10year mean number of depredation removals, continued public harvest at the recent 5-year mean would result in a stable to slightly declining statewide population while public harvest levels of 450, 500, 600, and 700 would result in population declines of increasing magnitude.
+Even with the below average public harvest rates of 2022 (harvest=248), statewide wolf population estimates declined slightly from the previous year.
+Forecasting results indicate that when combined with the 10-year mean (2013-2022) number of depredation removals, continued public harvest at the recent 5-year mean (2018-2022) would result in a stable to slightly declining statewide population while public harvest levels of 450, 500, 600, and 700 would result in population declines of increasing magnitude.
 If the latter 4 harvest levels were to continue for more than a year, wolf population size would approach levels that could not support 15 breeding pairs within the 5-year projection period in each case, and this would occur more rapidly at the higher projected harvest levels.